 How can the movement to restore land make use of this unique opportunity and expand to its full potential?

 Entrepreneurs are the secret weapon.
-WRI’s Global Restoration Initiative and Fledge created the Land Accelerator to train and support entrepreneurs whose companies restore degraded land.
-By fostering entrepreneurship, this first-of-its-kind program provides a cost-effective approach to restore – and develop – rural areas across Africa.
+WRI’s Global Restoration Initiative created the Land Accelerator to train and support entrepreneurs whose companies restore degraded land.
+By fostering entrepreneurship, this first-of-its-kind four-month program provides a cost-effective approach to restore – and develop – rural areas around the world.

-The valuable network of business and investment opportunities that the Land Accelerator is building can also help accelerate restoration across Africa.
-There are thousands of inspiring restoration entrepreneurs out there, and nearly 600 have already applied to the Land Accelerator.
+The valuable network of business and investment opportunities that the Land Accelerator is building can also help accelerate restoration across its target regions of Africa, Latin America, and South Asia.
+There are thousands of inspiring restoration entrepreneurs out there, and nearly 1,000 have already applied to the Land Accelerator.

 How does it work?